 Advice for Legal Service Providers

 With his extensive experience as both a provider and consumer for legal services, Aaron has great advice for legal service providers.
 His advice is to ask really good questions.
-First, ask really good questions of yourself.
+First, ask really good questions about yourself.
 Ask questions to determine your strengths and your weaknesses and identify ways you can improve.
 Ask about the market space in which you want to operate.
-Do you want to be the best, a value player, or the bespoke legal service provider and decide which one you want to be.
+Do you want to be the best, a value player, or a bespoke legal service provider?
+Then, decide which one you want to be.

 About the Authors